erfan-272758/vlux-dashboard/admin/README.md

 ## Production
 ### Requirements
-add all env exists in `.env` file into process env
+add all env exists in `.env` file into process env and for build create `.env.local` in root directory and complete fields

 Build the application in production mode by running: